The Right Feedback Frequency Improves your Employee Engagement

 You will get the best result by identifying the optimal training in the first place.
 Then you should use tests along the way to make sure you are making the necessary adjustments and stay on track.

-Similarly, the dialogue and initiatives of local teams are the core element of strengthening employee engagement.
+Similarly, the dialogue and initiatives of local teams are the core elements of strengthening employee engagement.
 That your employees are actually working on changing their behavior.

 Surveys can provide support and help in generating focus and progress.
-My experience is that many initiatives and measures take time to implement because this involves everyday human behavior.
+My experience is that many initiatives and measures take time to implement because they involve everyday human behavior.

 Hyper-frequent surveys are, for this reason, not the answer.